gregorbj/Archive-VisionEval/api/model_system_design.md

 ```

 This structure is adequate to store all of the data that are used by the GreenSTEP/RSPM models and their offshoots.
 It can also be easily expanded to serve new modeling capabilites.
 For example if a module is added to model building stock, a 'Buildings' table could be added to each 'forecast year' group.
-In addition, since HDF5 files can store matrix data as well as vector data, if a future module makes use of a distance matrix, that matrix could be added to either the 'Global' group or the 'forecast years' groups.
+In addition, this structure can accommodate matrix data as well as vector data, if a future module makes use of a distance matrix, that matrix could be added to either the 'Global' group or the 'forecast years' groups.

 #### 6.6 The Model State File
 The model state file, "ModelState.Rda", maintains a record of all of the model run parameters and an inventory of the contents of the datastore.
 The software framework functions use this information to control the model run and to perform checks on module and data validity.
 The model state file contains a list which has the following components: